Test AI Review

 4. MLflow

 What it does: MLflow is a model lifecycle platform for experiment tracking, model versioning, and reproducible runs.
-It helps test changes, compare runs, and promote a validated model to production with a clear audit trail.
+It helps test changes, compare runs, and promote a tested model to production.

-Who it's for: MLOps engineers, data scientists, and teams that need reproducible experiments and reliable deployment workflows.
+Who it's for: MLOps engineers, data scientists, and teams that need reproducible experiments and controlled deployments.

 Short example: Log metrics from a test run and compare two experiments to decide which model passes validation: mlflow.log_metric("accuracy", 0.92).